-To help you start off on the right foot, here are some money and marriage tips for newlyweds that can help you successfully manage your money and prepare for the future.
+To help you start off on the right foot, here are some money and marriage tips for young married couples that can help you successfully manage your money and prepare for the future.

 The first step to managing finances in a marriage is to be honest with each other about your financial situations.
 This means being transparent about your income, debt, spending habits, and financial goals.
 Make it part of your routine to sit down together and discuss your shared finances.
 Talk about the state of your joint assets and any unforeseen expenses (or windfalls) that have come up recently.
 Make a point of doing this regularly, so both of you are fully informed and can avoid any surprises down the road.